Memories and notes of an European, first time in Japan, written or rewritten one year after the trip.

 At the first sight, those bigger temple or shrine complexes, seemed to us quite similar in construction pattern – widespread premises with many buildings and more or less complex gates of comparable design.
 Now sitting at home comparing the pictures, recalling memories and reading information available in the Internet, I realise that they were not that similar at all.
 Some had statues inside, like those of the Buddha, or just gods or goddesses (deities), and the whole temple seemed to be organised around them.
 The others however, were just sanctuaries with some objects inside, the figures (statues) even if present did not play a central role.
 It turns out that these are the basic difference between a Buddhist and a Shinto temple or shrine.

 Shinto shrines are sacred places, where a deity (kami) is present within objects stored there or in an object, around which the shrine was built (like a tree or a mountain).
 Contrary, to Buddhist temples, you may not find a reflection of a deity (god or goddess) in a form of a sculpture inside a Shinto shrine.
-The very exception are animal guardians, usually in pairs, like lion-dogs, monkeys and foxes, who are told to be the messengers of the deity.
+The very exception is animal guardians, usually in pairs, like lion-dogs, monkeys and foxes, who are told to be the messengers of the deity.
 If you approach them, they will convey the message to the deity.
 Contrary, in the Buddhist temples you will find bigger or smaller statues of Buddha, as well as some other symbolic figures and deities.

 Foxes guarding the gate in the Shinto shrine Fushimi Inari Taisha, Kyoto.